FredDeadRedemption/PS1Compiler/README.md

 Then navigate to the compiled game -> PS1Compiler/compile/output/ One the game is loaded, press Emulation->Start emulation.

-To compile the psx program you have made, navigate to the PS1compiler directory in an Ocaml evnirorment and write this (make sure to have python installed):
+To compile the psx program you have made, navigate to the PS1compiler directory in an Ocaml environment and write this (make sure to have python installed):

 "python compile_all.py "filename"